NEXT STEPS is Living Streets’ walking challenge for students transitioning to secondary school.

 2. Physical health

-A huge 20% of 11 year olds are obese.
+20% of 11 year olds are obese.
 Next Steps encourages this age group to think about how to fit more physical activity into their journey to school.
 What better time to fit in exercise, especially with PE hours having reduced by 20% in secondary schools over the past five years.

 At secondary school, children begin making their daily journey alone.
 In fact, 37% of students travel independently, so having road safety skills is vitally important.
 Next Steps encourages students to discuss and think about their new journey with their parents and carers and suggests trying the route to school during summer holidays to ensure new students are prepared and safe.